Andrew-code2020/MS2/README.md

 - Weather API to show tourists the time difference and the current time in Ireland
 - Blog of different places recommended by Holiday in Ireland
 - Live chat bubble
-- Pay directly for a holiday rather than requesting a booking
+- Book and Pay directly for a holiday rather than requesting a booking
 - Search function in Navbar
 - Analytics that show user traffic flow
 - Testimonials - Holiday users